nicwest/QQ.vim/README.md

 `URL: <url>`

 Target URL, at present only the first URL option will be processed.
-URL's can also make use of URL parameter names in the format of `:<url parameter name>:`.
+URL's can also make use of URL variable names in the format of `:<url variable name>:`.

-`URL-PARAM: :<url parameter name>: <url parameter value>`
+`URL-VAR: :<url variable name>: <url variable value>`

-URL parameter, this option will replace instances of `:<url parameter name>:` present in the URL with the specified `<url parameter value>`.
-Only the name of the parameter is stored in the history this should be useful for sensitive information.
+URL variable, this option will replace instances of `:<url variable name>:` present in the URL with the specified `<url variable value>`.
+Only the name of the variable is stored in the history this should be useful for sensitive information.

 `METHOD: <method>`